A variable smoothing for Nonconvexly constrained nonsmooth optimization with application to sparse spectral clustering: Application to sparse spectral clustering

-We evaluated performances of algorithms by using real-world datasets\footnote{ UCI Machine Learning Repository (https://doi.org/10.24432/C56C76, https://doi.org/10.24432/C5WS31, and https://doi.org/10.24432/C5GP4N) }(i) "iris"; (ii) "shuttle" (chosen $500$ samples randomly); (iii) "segmentation", where we assumed the numbers of clusters were known to be $3$, $5$, and $7$ respectively.
-For each dataset, we made affinity matrices $\bm{W}$ by following~\cite{Alshmmari-Stavrakakis-Takatsuka21}.
+We evaluated performances of algorithms by using 7 real-world datasets in UCI Machine Learning Repository: (i) "iris"; (ii) "shuttle" (chosen $1500$ samples randomly); (iii) "segmentation"; (iv) "breast cancer"; (v) "glass"; (vi) "wine"; and (vii) "seeds".
+For each dataset, we made an affinity matrix $\bm{W}$ by following~\cite{Alshmmari-Stavrakakis-Takatsuka21}.
 To evaluate the performance, we computed the Normalized Mutual Information (NMI)~\cite{Strehl-Ghosh03} and the Adjusted Rand Index (ARI)~\cite{Hubert-Arabie85}.
-These scores range from $0$ to $1$, with higher values indicating better clustering performance.
+These higher scores indicate better clustering performance.

 Table~\ref{table} shows the averaged results of each algorithm by running k-means algorithm for $100$ times in the step 5 of the spectral clustering.
-From Table~\ref{table}, we can see that the proposed SSC($\ell_{1}$+Gr) outperforms SSC($\ell_{1}$+relax), implying thus solving~\eqref{eq:SSC} without any relaxation improves the performance of clustering.
+From Table~\ref{table}, we can see that the proposed SSC($\ell_{1}$+Gr) is comparable or superior to SSC($\ell_{1}$+relax), implying thus solving~\eqref{eq:SSC} without any relaxation improves the performance of clustering.
 Moreover, the proposed SSC(MCP+Gr) has the best performance for every dataset.
 This implies that weakly convex penalties such as MCP can achieve further improvements than the convex penalty $\ell_{1}$-norm.
 Consequently, the result shows the great potential of Algorithm~\ref{alg:proposed}, and of the weakly convex model~\eqref{eq:SSC_parametrizaiton} along with Problem~\ref{problem:origin}.